Last Updated on : 2025-05-29 06:38:53download

 8 | charge_angle | UINT32_T | The device’s heading angle at the current point.
 For more information, see Device angle. |

-All pixel data in the map are represented by the map_buff
+All pixel data in the map is represented by the map_buff

 member.
 For pixel values, refer to the definitions of the RVC_PIXEL_TYPE_E